 Previously we have discussed the importance and frequency of Remedial Massage; we used the paradigm of having a car serviced or going in for a tune up.

-Speaking from personal experience I understand our sedentary lifestyles are something that are often unavoidable.
-At the end of my working day, when I previously sat at a desk all day, my shoulders were hiked up to my ears, looking like I was wearing them as earrings.
+Speaking from personal experience, I understand that our sedentary lifestyles are something that is often unavoidable.
+At the end of the working day, when I previously sat at a desk all day, my shoulders were hiked up to my ears, looking like I was wearing them as earrings.
 As a result, I have been an advocate of regular massage treatment, even before changing careers and becoming a Remedial Therapist.

-Still to this day I look forward to my regular tune up and my body thanks me.
-It’s fair to say we may balance our sedentary lifestyles through a healthy diet and exercise; however implementing an exercise or strengthening program will not completely work without first releasing the tension or tightness.
+Still to this day, I look forward to my regular tune up and my body thanks me.
+It’s fair to say that we may balance our sedentary lifestyles through a healthy diet and exercise; however, implementing an exercise or strengthening programme will not completely work without first releasing the tension or tightness.

-In clinic, I see a number of individuals with varying musculoskeletal ailments.
-Whether your goal is to run the Melbourne Marathon, find relief from headaches, as part of a pre or post surgery program, a tune up to iron out those knots as part of regular maintenance, or simply to tune out and relax.
-I invite you to book a treatment and start reaping the benefits of what Remedial Massage has to offer.
-I’m sure just like mine, your body will thank you too!
+In the clinic, I see a number of individuals with varying musculoskeletal ailments.
+For those engaged in busy working lives in Melbourne, massage is becoming more important than ever.
+Whatever your goal may be – to run the Melbourne Marathon, find relief from headaches, as part of a pre or post surgery programme, a tune up to iron out those knots as part of regular maintenance, or simply to tune out and relax – I invite you to book a treatment.
+Start reaping the benefits of what Remedial Massage has to offer, and I’m sure just like mine, your body will thank you too!